-We are conducting a global pivotal program for VRDN-001, including evaluating its efficacy and safety in two global well controlled Phase 3 clinical trials, THRIVE and THRIVE-2, for the treatment of active and chronic TED, respectively.
-THRIVE and THRIVE-2 are each designed to compare a five-dose IV treatment arm of VRDN-001 at 10 mg/kg, dosed three weeks apart, to placebo.
-This five-dose VRDN-001 regimen features fewer infusions and a shorter time per infusion compared to teprotumumab, the currently marketed IGF-1R inhibitor.
-We expect to report topline THRIVE and THRIVE-2 data in September 2024 and by year end 2024, respectively.
-In addition, to meet the 300 patient safety database requirements for a BLA filing, we are actively enrolling patients into our recently initiated STRIVE clinical trial.
-STRIVE is a global study of VRDN-001 in TED patients that utilizes broad inclusion criteria (e.g., any severity or duration of disease) and is randomized 3:1 (10 mg/kg IV with an active control of 3 mg/kg IV).
+We are conducting a global pivotal program for veligrotug, including evaluating its efficacy and safety in two global well-controlled phase 3 clinical trials, THRIVE and THRIVE-2, for the treatment of active and chronic TED, respectively.
+On September 10, 2024, we announced topline data from the THRIVE study, which enrolled 113 patients, randomized to veligrotug (n=75) and placebo (n=38).
+THRIVE achieved all primary and secondary endpoints with a high level of statistical significance ( $p < 0.0001$ ) and was generally well-tolerated, with no treatment-related SAEs.
+Veligrotug additionally showed a rapid onset of action, with the majority (53%) of veligrotug-treated patients achieving a proptosis response after just one infusion, or three weeks after start of therapy.
+We completed enrollment of THRIVE-2 in July 2024, and expect to announce topline data for this study by the end of 2024.
+THRIVE and THRIVE-2 are each designed to compare a five-dose IV treatment arm of veligrotug at 10 mg/kg, dosed three weeks apart, to placebo.
+This five-dose veligrotug regimen features fewer infusions and a shorter time per infusion compared to tepotumumab, the currently marketed IGF-1R inhibitor.
+In addition, to meet the 300 patient standard safety database requirements for the veligrotug biologics license application ("BLA"), we are actively enrolling patients into our STRIVE clinical trial.
+STRIVE is a global study of veligrotug in TED patients that utilizes broad inclusion criteria (e.g., any severity or duration of disease) and is randomized 3:1 (10 mg/kg IV with an active control of 3 mg/kg IV).
 We are also enrolling patients in the open label extension study for non-responding patients in THRIVE and THRIVE-2.
-We anticipate filing a BLA for VRDN-001 in the second half of 2025.
+We anticipate filing a BLA for veligrotug in the second half of 2025.

-In addition to our VRDN-001 IV program, in December 2023 we selected VRDN-003 as our prioritized subcutaneous program for pivotal development in TED following positive data in a Phase 1 clinical trial in healthy volunteers.
-We believe VRDN-003 has the potential to be the best-in-class subcutaneous anti-IGF-1R program by preserving the efficacy of anti-IGF-1Rs in TED, improving safety, and maximizing convenience for patients.
-VRDN-003 has the same binding domain as its parent molecule, VRDN-001, and was engineered to have a longer half-life.
-VRDN-003 is designed to be a low-volume, self-administered, infrequently-dosed subcutaneous IGF-1R for TED.
+In addition to our veligrotug IV program, in December 2023 we selected VRDN-003 as our subcutaneous product candidate for pivotal development in TED following positive data in a phase 1 clinical trial in healthy volunteers.
+We believe VRDN-003 has the potential to be the best-in-class subcutaneous anti-IGF-1R product candidate by preserving the efficacy of anti-IGF-1Rs in TED, improving safety, and maximizing convenience for patients.
+VRDN-003 has the same binding domain as veligrotug, and was engineered to have a longer halflife.
+VRDN-003 is designed to be a low-volume, self-administered, infrequently dosed subcutaneous IGF-1R for TED, which we plan to launch commercially with an auto-injector.